 It can work as a standalone unit, a VST or even as an AU.
 Drumaxx features a vast array of kits, patches and patterns which perfectly emulate the sounds of real instruments.
 You’ll have access to 16 drum pads which you can customize entirely as per your preferences.
 Drumaxx is suitable for rock, hip-hop and dance music.

-This is one of the plugins that take shallow space on your drive.
-Just make sure you have 30 MB of free space and your computer has 512 MB of RAM, you’re all set.
+This is one of those plugins that takes just a little space on your drive.
+Just make sure you have 30 MB of free space and your computer has 512 MB of RAM and you’re all set.

 - Extremely low hard drive space.